 Below are three preview pages from the comic!
 You can also view short excerpts by going to the Media Kit above.

-Dog Street Part ONE is a black and white comic with color covers, 20 pages long including The Ruby Machine and The Stone Squirrel.
+Dog Street Part ONE is a black and white comic with color covers, 20 pages long including The Ruby Machine and The Stone Squirrel (Original ending).

 Plot summary: The tales in Dog Street all center around young boys in a suburban setting wrestling with unknown horrors that their families and neighbors no longer possess the clarity to recognize and fear.
 In Part ONE, one little boy observes the progress of a ruthlessly advancing machine, while two friends discover an inexplicable horror in the neighbor-lady’s front yard.